MIT-LCP/eicu-data-paper/main.md

 Intensive care units (ICUs) provide care for severely ill patients who require life-saving treatment.
 Critical care as a subspecialty of medicine began during a polio epidemic in which large number of patients required artificial ventilation for many weeks [@kelly2014intensive].
 Since then, the field of critical care as grown, and continues to grow as demographics shift toward older populations [@adhikari2010critical].
 Patients in ICUs are monitored heavily to detect physiologic deviation associated with deteriorating illness and change their treatment regimen as appropriate.
-Monitoring of ICU patients is facilitated by bedside monitors which continuously stream huge quantities of data, and a relatively small portion of this data is archived for later analysis [@Celi].
+Monitoring of ICU patients is facilitated by bedside monitors which continuously stream huge quantities of data, though a relatively small portion of these data are archived for later analysis [@Celi].

 A telehealth ICU, or teleICU, is a centralized model of care where remote providers monitor ICU patients continuously, providing both structured consultations and reactive alerts [@lilly2014critical].
 TeleICUs allow caregivers from remote locations to monitor treatments for patients, alert local providers to sudden deterioration, and supplement care plans.
 Philips Healthcare, a major vendor of ICU equipment and services, provide a teleICU service known as the eICU program [@eICUProgram].